 The Difference Between Will and Estate Planning

-Estate planning may sound complicated.
-Or perhaps you think it’s only for people with seven-figure or higher bank accounts, or properties sprinkled around the globe.
-Not necessarily!
-In some cases, it can be done relatively quickly, often using online templates.
+Creating a will and estate planning may sound complicated, but in some cases, they can be done relatively quickly, often using online templates.
 In other cases, it may be advisable to have an attorney manage the process.

 What Is Will Planning?